mongodb-js/connect-backbone-to-react/README.md

   }
 }

-const WrappedComponent = connectBackboneToReact(
-  // Map your Backbone Model and Collections to names that will be provided to
-  // connectBackboneToReact's mapModelsToProps function.
-  {
-    user: userModel,
-    allUsers: userCollection,
-  },

 // Maps Models to properties to give to the React Component.
 Optional.
-  // Default behavior is to call `.toJSON()` on every Model and Collection. function mapModelsToProps(models) {
+// Default behavior is to call `.toJSON()` on every Model and Collection. const mapModelsToProps = (models) => {
   const { user, allUsers } = models;

   // Everything returned from this function will be given as a prop to your Component. return {
     doesUserLaugh: user.get('laughs'),
     users: allUsers.toJSON(),
     setUserLaughs(newVal) {
       user.set('laughs', newVal);
     },
   };
-  }
+};

 // Options.
-  {
+const options = {
   // Should our event handler function be wrapped in a debounce function
   // to prevent many re-renders.
   debounce: false, // or `true`, or a number that will be used in the debounce function.

   // Define what events you want to listen to on your Backbone Model or Collection
   // that will cause your React Component to re-render.
   // By default it's ['all'] for every Model and Collection given.
   events: {
     user: ['change:name', 'change:laughs'], // You can disable listening to events by passing in `false`.
   },
-  }
-)(MyComponent);
+};

+// Create our Connected HoC.
+const MyComponentConnected = connectBackboneToReact(mapModelsToProps, options)(MyComponent);

+// Map your Backbone Model and Collections to names that will be provided to
+// your mapModelsToProps function. const modelsMap = {
+  user: userModel,
+  allUsers: userCollection,
+},

 ReactDOM.render(
+  // Pass the modelsMap to the HoC via the models prop.
-  <WrappedComponent />,
+  <MyComponentConnected models={modelsMap} />,
   document.getElementById('app')
 );
 ```